Calculate flow velocity, pressure drop, and Reynolds number for pipe sizing

-Darcy-Weisbach is more accurate and works for all fluids.
-Hazen-Williams is an empirical formula simpler to use but valid ONLY for water at normal temperatures.
+Darcy-Weisbach is more accurate and works for all fluids and flow conditions.
+Hazen-Williams is an empirical formula simpler to use but valid only for water at normal temperatures and turbulent flow.
+Use Darcy-Weisbach for engineering accuracy; Hazen-Williams for quick water system estimates.

-It predicts flow patterns.
-Re < 2100 is Laminar (smooth).
-Re > 4000 is Turbulent (chaotic).
-This determines which friction factor formulas apply.
+Reynolds Number predicts flow patterns.
+Re < 2100 is Laminar (smooth, parallel flow).
+Re > 4000 is Turbulent (chaotic mixing).
+The transition zone is 2100-4000.
+This determines which friction factor formula applies.

-Yes!
-In guest mode, you can export your calculations to JSON format.
-Sign in is required for PDF and CSV export.
-Click the export button to download your results.
-This is perfect for record-keeping, sharing with others, or importing into other tools.
+Yes.
+In guest mode you can export your calculations to JSON.
+Signing in adds PDF and CSV export.
+Click the export button to download your results — useful for record-keeping, sharing, or importing into other tools.

-Yes!
-Your calculation history is automatically saved.
-Guest users can save up to 50 calculations per workspace locally.
-Sign in for free to save up to 100 calculations per workspace, with access from any device when logged in.
+Yes.
+Your calculation history is saved automatically.
+As a guest you can keep up to 50 calculations per workspace on your device.
+Sign in for free to keep up to 100 per workspace and access them from any device.

-Absolutely!
-The Pipe Flow / Pressure Drop Calculator is completely free with no sign-up required.
-Create a free account to unlock additional features like more calculation history, multiple workspaces, and the ability to access your saved data from any device.
+Yes.
+The Pipe Flow / Pressure Drop Calculator is free to use with no sign-up required.
+A free account adds more calculation history, multiple workspaces, and access to your saved data from any device.

 CalcTrail is a comprehensive free online calculator platform offering a comprehensive collection of specialized calculators for finance, health, academics, engineering, AI tools, and more.
 All calculators are free to use with no sign-up required.
 Create an account to save your work, access unlimited calculation history, workspace management, and custom variables.